LeanerCloud/AutoSpotting/README.md

 ## Users ##

-Autospotting is already used by hundreds of individuals and organizations around the world, and we estimate to already save them in the millions of dollars.
+Autospotting is already used by hundreds of individuals and organizations around the world, and we estimate to already save them in the millions of dollars monthly.
 Some of them we know of are mentioned in the [list](USERS.md) of notable users.

 The following deserve a special mention for contributing significantly to the development effort (listed in alphabetical order):